A coercive protection? Assessing child protection norms and decision-making

 Dropdown Icon

-This socio-historical research project aims at clarifying the changes to protective systems for minors in the French-speaking part of Switzerland between 1960 and today.
+This socio-historical research project clarifies the changes to protective systems for minors in the French-speaking part of Switzerland between 1960 and today.

 1. changes to the normative framework (laws and guidelines) for the protection of minors as well as